 At the same time, the light specifically targets and breaks up unwanted pigment, effectively fading dark spots and freckles.
 It also works on redness by collapsing visible blood vessels.
 As an added benefit, the heat can help shrink enlarged oil glands, which may reduce acne breakouts for some people.
 It’s a multi-tasking treatment that leaves your skin looking healthier and more balanced.

-What Skin Concerns Can IPL Treat?
+From Dark Spots to Sun Damage: What Can IPL Treat?

 One of the best things about an IPL photofacial is its versatility.
 It’s not a one-trick pony; it can address a whole range of common skin issues in a single session.
 If you’re dealing with the lingering effects of sun exposure, this treatment is a game-changer.
 It’s highly effective at treating sun damage, including age spots, brown spots, and freckles.